y3vhenii/Ridna-Mova/README.md

-# Ridna Mova: Learn Ukrainian the easy way
+# ✨ Ridna Mova: Learn Ukrainian the easy way ✨
 ## 💡 Idea behind the App
-I wanted to create the app that can easily teach a new language without too much stress.
+Ridna Mova means "Native Language" in Ukrainian.
+I wanted to create the app that can easily teach Ukrainian language without too much stress.
 I decided to create an application that can teach to pronounce words in Ukrainian, be able to learn how they are written in Ukrainian and be able to memorize words by associating them with pictures.
+The idea is to select the image that properly represents the word being displayed on the screen.
+The user can listen to pronunciation of the word in Ukrainian.
+Also the user has 3 attempts per game to hear the word translated back to English.
+The English button disappears when all attempts are used.
 ## 🔧 Technicalities
 #### Platform: iOS 🍎
 #### Language used: Swift